 Corporation of the Year

 Monica Ann Hilliard

 Kathleen H. Murry Award

 For their role in making this night one of the most special nights of our year.

-And a special thank you to our numerous 2018 gala sponsors who helped to make the gala a tremendous success!
+Thank you to our numerous sponsors who helped to make the gala a tremendous success!